teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 <img src="/images/copyright/tricky-trapper-v-mouser.jpg" class="medium-image">

 The copyright analysis in Tricky Trapper v.
 Mouser is similar to the Asteroids v.
 Meteors case.
 IBM's Mouser game was suspiciously similar to Frybarger's Tricky Trapper, so Frybarger sued for copyright infringement.
-The court noticed several similarities between the two games, but decided the similarities were part of the game's *idea*, not it's *expression*.
-[Frybarger v.
-IBM, 812 F.2d 525 (9th Cir.
+The court noticed several similarities between the two games, but decided the similarities were part of the game's *idea*, not it's *expression*. [*Frybarger v.
+IBM*, 812 F.2d 525 (9th Cir.
 1987)](http://scholar.google.com/scholar_case?case=10064022025067012402).
 The judge specifically identified some of the basic game mechanics as not protectable:

 - **Board:** The screen of each game is filled with straight rows of pivot points on a solid colored background.
 Some of the pivot points are connected by solid lines.